 Property and equipment: The Organization capitalizes all property and equipment purchased with a cost of \$1,000 or more.
-Property and equipment are stated at cost.
-Depreciation is provided on the straightline basis over the estimated useful lives of the assets.
+Property and equipment are stated at cost, less accumulated depreciation.
+Depreciation is provided on the straight-line basis over the estimated useful lives of the assets.